Viktor-Sok/Hierarchical_Semantic_Segmentation_Pascal_part/README.md

 ## Description

 This repository is an attempt to implement the hierarchical segmentation approach from [this](https://arxiv.org/abs/2203.14335) work on the Pascal-Person-Part dataset.
-The authors proposed the loss function, Focal-Tree-Min-Loss, which incorporates the hierarchical structure of the data without the necessity to change the common architectures of segmentation neural networks (NN).
+The authors proposed the loss function, Focal-Tree-Min-Loss, which incorporates the hierarchical structure of the data without the necessity to change the common architectures of segmentation neural networks.
 In our case, we have three levels of hierarchy:
 ```
 ├── (0) background
 └── body